Holy Week in El Salvador: A Vibrant Celebration of Faith and Tradition

 The holy week in El Salvador revolves around Roman Catholic traditions and festivities; it celebrates the passion and death of Jesus Christ and his victorious resurrection.
 Salvadoran Christians use this week to pray and strengthen their faith.

-Semana Santa in El Salvador 2024 starts on March 24 with Palm Sunday and ends on March 31 with Easter Sunday.
-This week-long holiday, just like Christmas, is one of the most important celebrations for the Roman Catholic Church and most Salvadorans.
+The 2025 Semana Santa in El Salvador starts on April 13 with Palm Sunday and ends on April 20 with Easter Sunday.
+This week-long holiday, just like Christmas, is one of the most important celebrations for the Salvadoran Roman Catholic Church and most Salvadorans.

 Palm Sunday